Ambermist/rsschool-cv/cv.md

 }
 solution("world");
 ```
-##6.Expierinece
+##6.Expierience

 Unfortunately, none worth of mentioning here, no expierience of actually working as developer...
+But I'm in the process of learning right now

 ##7.Education

 I graduated from BSU (faculty of biology, biochemistry department) in 2017.
 Year after I got master's degree in biology from
 Graduate School of the National Academy of Sciences of Belarus.

 ##8.English

 Upper-intermediate from studying in university and self-education.
 For the most part I have some reading practice while translating
 articles at work, scientific and otherwise, they mostly concern chemical and biochemical analysis, lab equipment and contain a lot of specific terminology.
 Leaarning front-end subjects in english also adds to such practice.
 But I have to admit, having someplace to train conversitional skills would be nice, for